flygoast/ptcproxy/README.md

-perl-tcp-proxy
+ptcproxy
 ----------------

 Name
 =====

-    perl-tcp-proxy - a TCP proxy in Perl for various testing purpose.
+    ptcproxy - a TCP proxy in Perl for various testing purpose.

 Description
 ============